Keerthanareddy95/End-to-End-Data-Analysis-Projects/Top 2024 Anime Dataset Analysis/README.md

    - Total Number of missing values found in various columns -> Demographic - 479, Broadcast - 431, Premiered - 431, Synonyms - 291, Genres - 229, English - 141
    - Handled all the columns with Null values appropriately, according to their data types.
+   - Used various practices such as dropping the rows or unnecessary columns, imputation and much more.
    - Size of Dataset after cleaning - 435 rows * 19 columns

  2. **Exploratory Data Analysis (EDA):** 📈